sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

 likely to drop out would probably be the people who do not care all that much about the importance of obediently sitting through the experiment.
-Since the most bloody minded and disobedient people all left the treatment group but not the control group, we have introduced a confound: the people who actually took the questionnaire in the treatment group were *already* more likely to be dutiful and obedient than the people in the control group.
+Since the most bloody minded and disobedient people all left the treatment group but not the control group, we have introduced a confounder: the people who actually took the questionnaire in the treatment group were *already* more likely to be dutiful and obedient than the people in the control group.
 In short, in this study insulting people does not make